When can I arrive in the U.S.? Can I come early to travel?

 Can I work off-campus?

 During your first semester, off-campus employment is not allowed.
-Prior to completing your program you may apply for Academic Training, which is a type of off-campus work authorization for employment in a student's field of study (does not need to be an “academic” job).
+Prior to completing your program, you may apply for Academic Training, which is a type of off-campus work authorization for employment in a student's field of study (does not need to be an “academic” job).
 One semester EAP students are allowed four months of Academic Training and two semester EAP students are allowed nine months of Academic Training.
-However, you must receive authorization from the Berkeley International Office starting work.
+However, you must receive authorization from Berkeley International Office before starting work.